Support staff

 You're also entitled to bereavement/tangihanga leave, as set out in clause 6.7 of the collective agreement.

-Clause 6.7 - Support Staff in Schools' Collective Agreement
+Clause 6.7: Support Staff in Schools' Collective Agreement

 You may be able to get special leave, with or without pay, as set out in clause 6.10.

-Clause 6.10 - Support Staff in Schools' Collective Agreement
+Clause 6.10: Support Staff in Schools' Collective Agreement

 If you were employed prior to 30 August 1992, you may also be eligible to receive the leave provided for in the old Appendix B.

-Appendix B - Support Staff in Schools' Collective Agreement [PDF, 56 KB]
+Appendix B: Support Staff in Schools' Collective Agreement [PDF, 56 KB]

 Parental leave

-You’re entitled to parental leave, as set out in the Parental Leave and Employment Protection Act 1987.
 It applies to a birth mother, their partner/spouse and people who adopt a child aged under 6.

-Parental Leave and Employment Protection Act 1987 - NZ Legislation website(external link)
+Parental Leave and Employment Protection Act 1987 – NZ Legislation(external link)

 Parental leave covers 4 types of leave.

-- Primary carer leave – mothers can get up to 26 weeks off work from around the time of birth or from the time you start caring for an adopted child.
+• Primary carer leave: Mothers and employees who are going to have the primary responsibility for a child (under 6 years) can get up to 26 weeks off work from around the time of birth or from the time you become the primary carer for the child in the case of adoption, home for life or whāngai.

-- Partner/paternity leave – if your partner has had a baby or you've adopted a child together, you can take up to 2 weeks off.
+• Partner/paternity leave: If your partner has had a baby or you have adopted a child together, you can take up to 2 weeks off.

-- Extended leave – you may be able to extend your primary carer leave for an extra 52 weeks.
+• Extended leave: You may be able to extend your parental leave for an extra 52 weeks.

-- Special leave – while you're pregnant, you can have up to 10 days’ pregnancy-related leave.
+• Special leave: Pregnant woman can have up to 10 days’ pregnancy-related leave.

 You need to apply to your employer before taking parental leave.
-The usual notice required is 3 months but this can be reduced in some circumstances, for example where an adoption is arranged in a short time.
-The Ministry of Business, Innovation and Employment (MBIE) website explains how to apply for parental leave.
+The usual notice required is 3 months but this can be reduced in some circumstances, such as if an adoption is arranged in a short time.

 Parental leave payment

-If you qualify for the parental leave payment, it's paid through Inland Revenue, so you need to apply for this payment and your school must confirm that you're entitled to parental leave.
-The MBIE website explains how to apply for parental leave payments.
+If you qualify for the parental leave payment, it is paid through Inland Revenue.
+You need to apply for this payment and your school must confirm that you are entitled to parental leave.

-Parental leave payment - MBIE website(external link)
+Parental leave payment – Employment New Zealand(external link)

 Leaving your job